-Deportation by the Numvers: The Cold Reality
+Deportation by the Numvers: Is Trump Nuts?

-Fiji.
 Consider :

-This comes to four million a year, or 10,958 deportations per day.
+This comes to four million deportations a year, or 10,958 per day.
 Every day.
 For four years.

+This isn’t going to happen.
 As we used to say in the far-off Sixties, “What are they smoking?”

 thus, repatriating one million non-Mexicans would require 4,000 full flights.
 If instead we assume that a fourth of illegals are non-Mexican, or four million, 16,000 flights would be required.

-Advocates appear to be uninterested in the effects of deportation on those deported, their attitude being nobody invited them and the rascals can jolly well look out for themselves.
 Still, if only from academic interest, assume that seven thousand of the daily ten thousand or so are Mexican.
 If, hypothetically, they were returned in equal numbers to seven border towns, –each would receive a thousand a day, seven thousand a week, thirty thousand a month, for four years.
 The result of such a human flood would be disaster.
 Countries typically have housing for their current inhabitants, but not for numerous unexpected arrivals.
+Yes, many deportees will have families here, reducing the burden.
+By how much?

 Detainees would have to be warehoused and fed somewhere while awaiting flights or buses to the border.
-Countless ICE agents hired, detention centers built and their contracts quarreled over by construction companies, security provided to keep detainees in order.
-In looking only at the numbers we ignore the inevitable resistance to deportation by sanctuary jurisdictions, the legal battles over probable cause, and such multitudinous questions.
+Countless ICE agents hired, detention centers built and their contracts quarreled over by construction companies, and security provided to keep detainees in order.
+In looking only at the numbers we ignore the inevitable resistance to deportation by sanctuary jurisdictions, the legal battles over probable cause, how to catch illegals and tell them from legitimate Latino citizens, what to do when the children are citizens of America but not of Mexico, while maintaining throughput of 10,958 a day.

 ——————————————————–